-Our Governing Body/Trustees will ensure that any commissioned agency will reflect the values, philosophy and standards of our centre.
+Our Management Committee members will ensure that any commissioned agency will reflect the values, philosophy and standards of our centre.
 Ongoing monitoring will be undertaken.

-When our premises are used for activities/services offered by other organisations or individuals' confirmation will be sought by the centre that appropriate risk assessments, aligned with 'Keeping Children Safe in Offsite settings', are completed, safeguarding and child protection policies and procedures are in place.
+When our premises are used for activities/services offered by other organisations or individuals'

+confirmation will be sought by the centre that appropriate risk assessments, aligned with 'Keeping Children Safe in Offsite settings', are completed, safeguarding and child protection policies and procedures are in place.
 This assurance will be included in any transfer of control agreement (i.e. lease or hire agreement).
-Implementation, Monitoring and Review of the Safeguarding and child protection Policy The Designated Safeguarding Lead will ensure that the centre's child protection policy is put on the agenda of the Governing Body at least once a year for discussion, monitoring, review and renewal.
+Implementation, Monitoring and Review of the Safeguarding and child protection Policy The Designated Safeguarding Lead will ensure that the Centre's safeguarding and child protection policy is put on the agenda of the Management Committee at least once a year for discussion, monitoring, review and renewal.
 Our Centre submits the Local Authority annual safeguarding audit within agreed deadlines (S175/157 Education Act 2002 audit) to evidence compliance with current legislative requirements, including any implications and learning from local, regional or national safeguarding issues.
-In this way the Governing Body authorises the DSL for Child Protection to carry out his/her
+In this way the Management Committee authorises the DSL for Child Protection to carry out his/her responsibilities as outlined in the statutory Guidance